harmslab/pytc/docs/source/gui.rst

  * add in new experiments
  * until a fit is performed, plot will show the guesses put in from the slider values
+ * saving and opening your session allows to save the current experiments being used to save time in reloading each one again later on
+ * saving out the data saves out a .csv with fit data as well as the graph from the fit